25+ Halloween Picture Prompts To Master Horror Stories

 Want to be the next R. L. Stine?
 A horror story legend?
 Then you need a killer story idea to start with!
 But coming up with a scary tale is harder than you think.
 There are so many stories out there about ghosts, zombies, werewolves and vampires.
 How do you make your horror story original?
-And most importantly, how can you scare the pants of your readers with just words?
+And most importantly, how can you scare the pants off your readers with just words?
 Research is the key!
 We suggest you read plenty of scary books if you’re not afraid of course.
 And take note of what makes these stories so scary.
 I personally love reading the Goosebumps collection.
-If this alone does not inspire you, then take a look at these 25+ Halloween image prompts.
+If this alone does not inspire you, then take a look at these 25+ Halloween picture prompts.
 To help you out there are a couple of key things that make a horror story extra scary:

 - A super spooky setting

 - Knowing and focusing on your reader’s fears

 - Build suspense with descriptive words (but not too much)

 Now you know some of the key elements of a good horror story, it’s time to find a terrifying idea!
 We have collected over 25 pictures to help you write your first horror story.
 Take a look at our post on how to use image prompts to write stories for more help.

 5 Tips for Writing Horror Stories Using Picture Prompts

 Now that you’re feeling inspired, it’s time to learn about the key ingredients to a really spooky horror story.
 Here are our 5 tips for writing horror stories:

 - Choose a super scary villain: